 Most UK workers do not need to submit a tax return because their income tax contributions are taken directly from their salary via the PAYE (Pay As You Earn) system.
 However, there are some instances where you need to submit a Self Assessment tax return.

-Find out whether you need to complete a tax return, how to do so, and the deadlines for filing and paying.
+Find out whether you need to complete a tax return, how to do so, the tax brackets and rates, and the deadlines for filing and paying.

 Unbiased